NatashaAC/dietaryApp/README.md

 # Dietary App

 Capstone project and Main Portfolio piece.
-This app helps users with health conditions find recipes and will build a meal plan based on their needs.
+This app helps users with health conditions find recipes.
 I will be working with React-Native, Firebase and a Recipe API to accomplish this.

 ## Prerequisites